lynnfaraday/aresmush.com/tutorials/config/chargen.md

 Character creation is done as a series of 'stages'.
 For each stage, you can choose to display either a help file, a title and text, or both.

-For example, the first stage in the sample configuration below will show some text and the second stage will show the 'sheet' help file.
+For example, the following config will show custom text for the first stage, a help file for the second, and both text and a help file for the third.

     start:
         title: "A Title"
-        text: "Some text."
+        text: "Some text about starting chargen."
     sheet:
         help: 'sheet'
+    demographics:
+        help: 'demographics'
+        text: 'Some extra help text you want to say about demographics.'

+{% tip %}
+Make sure the help file actually exists.
+It should exactly match the help file name (without the .md extension).
+{% endtip %}

 ## Custom App Review